 - Instead of just 4x USB 2 ports as in Raspberry Pi 3, the new-gen device features 2x USB 3 ports and 2x USB 2 ports.

-- The power connector for the Raspberry Pi board has been changed from micro-USB to a USB-C connector in Raspberry Pi 4.
+- Raspberry Pi board’s power connector has been changed from micro-USB to a USB-C connector in Raspberry Pi 4.